CosmWasm/cw-plus/contracts/cw1-subkeys/README.md

 a number of accounts allowances to send native tokens from this account.

 This was proposed in Summer 2019 for the Cosmos Hub and resembles the functionality of ERC20 (allowances and transfer from).

 ## Details

 Basically, any admin can add an allowance for a `(spender, denom)` pair (similar to cw20 `IncreaseAllowance` / `DecreaseAllowance`).
-Any non-admin account can try to execute a `CosmosMsg::Bank(BankMsg::Send{})` from this contract and if they have the required allowances, there allowance will be reduced and the send message relayed.
+Any non-admin account can try to execute a `CosmosMsg::Bank(BankMsg::Send{})` from this contract and if they have the required allowances, their allowance will be reduced and the send message relayed.
 If they don't have sufficient authorization, or if they try to proxy any other message type, then the attempt will be rejected.

 ### Messages